What is Blurple and How to Avoid it?

 For example, in the image below, the bottom blue could have easily turned purple.

-A general rule of thumb, or at least a starting place when adjusting your colors, is to add the values you remove from magenta to black.
+As a general rule of thumb or at least a starting place when adjusting your colors, is to add the values you remove from magenta to black.

-Blue is one of my favorite colors, and I love to design with it.
+Blue is one of our favorite colors, and I love to design with it.
 As long as you are careful with your values, it should turn out beautifully!
 And as always… if you have any questions about your color build, or the blurple color, don’t hesitate to ask!